Core

 Extract the Core

-Using Utilicor core puller tool, which securely holds the core through the center pilot hole that was simultaneously cut during the coring process, the core is extracted from the roadway and safely set aside for future reinstatement
+Using the Utilicor core puller tool, which securely holds the core through the center pilot hole that was simultaneously cut during the coring process, the core is extracted from the roadway and safely set aside for future reinstatement

 Vacuum Excavate